KastenMonster/StarCitizenHaulingTool/ReadMe.md

 Feel free to open an issue here on GitHub, or submit a fix directly via a pull request.

+## How to use this tool?

+You can add missions using the plus button or by pressing

+`CTRL` + `K`.

+The inputs follow an open format, allowing you to enter custom names for each in-game location.
+After submitting each route, the tool will display the optimal route.
+Once you've finished entering all routes, or if you're satisfied, you can start the mission.

+By clicking on the settings icon, you can adjust certain values to customize your preferences.

 ## What this tool is/isn't

 ### What this tool is